Painting Wooden Ceilings and Wall Panelings: How to Beautify Old Wood Panels

 Can I also spray the paint?

-Let's face it - painting a wooden ceiling is exhausting.
-So if you want to paint your ceiling panels, you can speed up your project considerably with the help of a Wagner paint spray system.
-Dilute the paint with approx. 10% water.
+Let's face it – painting a wooden ceiling can be exhausting.
+So, if you're planning to paint your ceiling panels, you can significantly speed up the process by using a paint spray system.
+Dilute the paint with water as per the instructions on the technical data sheet.
 It's best to practise on a test piece or an inconspicuous area first.
-You'll soon get the hang of it.
+You'll get the hang of it in no time.

 3. Special features